hotkeymuc/haul3/haul3/tools/platforms/palmos/pose/README.md

-This directory holds the PalmOS Emulator and ROMs/Snapshots
+This directory holds the POSE PalmOS Emulator and ROMs/Snapshots

 Due to copyright concerns I will not include these binaries in the repository.